Who is Ebony? And is Robbo really Beckett Reid? A post-cliffhanger dissection! - News - Home and Away

 In a trailer for the next episode, we hear Constable Murray telling Colby that the officer searching through files in Yabbie Creek Police Station is “someone very high up the food chain”, who’s “wiping Robbo from the system”.

 Meanwhile, another officer tells Robbo that “no matter how rough remembering is going to be, you have to do it.
-We started this, we have to finish it, as one of countless photos of Robbo pinned to the wall appear to show him in police uniform.
+We started this, we have to finish it”, as one of countless photos of Robbo pinned to the wall appear to show him in police uniform.

 Whoever Robbo is, it looks like we’re just a couple of short weeks away from knowing the truth, and his memory is set to return in the second episode back after the Commonwealth Games break.